ESDLMapEditorESSIM/ESSIMDocumentation/README.md

-# ESDLMapEditorDocs
+# ESSIMDocs

-Project for creating the ReadTheDocs pages for the ESDL MapEditor Documentation
+Project for creating the ReadTheDocs pages for the ESSIM Documentation

 The ```docs``` directory contains the documentation information

 ## Online documentation

-This documentation is hosted at: https://esdl-mapeditor-documentation.readthedocs.io/
+This documentation is hosted at: https://essimdocumentation.readthedocs.io/

 ## Get up to speed